Flag

 World Bank: Control of Corruption Percentile Rank 65

-St. Kitts and Nevis faces challenges related to crime and corruption, despite recent legislative efforts aimed at improving governance and accountability.
-The country serves as a transit point for various criminal activities, including drug trafficking and human trafficking, while its financial sector is susceptible to tax evasion and money laundering due to strong bank-secrecy laws and limited transparency.
+St. Kitts and Nevis faces challenges related to crime and corruption, with government corruption reported occasionally despite the implementation of anti-corruption laws and the establishment of an office for a special prosecutor.
+The country serves as a transit point for human trafficking and drug trafficking, particularly cocaine, while its financial environment is conducive to tax evasion schemes, highlighting vulnerabilities in governance and law enforcement.

 Economy